DevCalculus/vortex-detection/README.md

 Liquid crystals, particularly active nematics, often exhibit topological defects and complex vortex dynamics.
 This repository provides tools for:

-- Computing the Q-field (from gradients of the velocity field)
+- Computing the Okubo-Weiss field (from gradients of the velocity field)
 - Detecting disclinations using angular winding methods
 - Visualizing velocity streamlines and disclination positions
 - Saving high-resolution plots for presentation or publication